-Please state the title of the postgraduate taught degree programme for which have applied to study at Cardiff University.
+Please state the title of the postgraduate taught course for which have applied to study at Cardiff University.

 Academic School applied to

-Please select the School your programme is based in.
+Please select the School your course is based in.
 For programmes based in multiple Schools, please select all Schools that apply.
 If you are ensure, please consult our Course database.